zenobio93/seat-docs/docs/admin_guides/role_based_access_control.md

 ![corp accountant role](https://i.imgur.com/fF1IUqT.png)

 ## Permissions
 The next list is a short definition of what the currently available permissions are and which sections of SeAT they grant access to.
-For the latest list of available permissions, please refer to the definitions file in the `eveseat/web` package [here](https://github.com/eveseat/web/blob/master/src/Config/web.permissions.php).
+For the latest list of available permissions, please refer to the definitions file in the `eveseat/web` package [here].

 **Affiliation** column shows if the permissions considers affiliations.
 **Dangerous** column shows if the permission could be harmful if granted to the wrong user.